Languages: English, French

 His numerous recordings for Decca include works by Fauré (with Pascal Rogé), Chausson, Franck (with the Ysaÿe Quartet and Pascal Rogé), as well as concertos by Dutilleux, Saint-Saëns and Respighi (Concerto Gregoriano, with Charles Dutoit and the French National Orchestra).
 His most recent recordings for Harmonia Mundi include Grieg’s three sonatas and Brahms’ violin sonatas, all with Frederic Chiu, and René Koering’s Violin Concerto with Friedemann Layer.

 Pierre Amoyal is also a passionate teacher.
-He was appointed a professor at the National Conservatory in Paris at a very young age and now teaches at the Lausanne Conservatory (Haute Ecole de Musique).
-He is the artistic director of the Lausanne Summer Music Academy, devoted exclusively to the violin/piano repertoire, which he founded with Alexis Weissenberg and now co-directs with Bruno Canino.
+He was appointed a professor at the National Conservatory in Paris at a very young age and now teaches at the Lausanne Conservatory, Haute Ecole de Musique.
+He is currently teaching as a University Professor at the Mozarteum in Salzburg.

 In 1985 Pierre Amoyal was named a Chevalier des Arts et Lettres and in 1995 was raised to the rank of Chevalier de l'Ordre National de Mérite.
 In 2002 he received the Prix du Rayonnement de la Fondation Vaudoise pour la création artistique and in 2006, the Prix de la Ville de Lausanne.